woshilapin/kirin/readme.md

 ##### Definitely remove a contributor from configuration

-A command to clean inactive contributors is available, to be triggered by hand.
+A command to clean inactive contributors is available, to be triggered manually.
 ```bash
 python ./manage.py purge_contributor <contributor_id>
 ```
-This will check that for the given contributor, `is_active=false` and that no more object is linked to that contributor in Kirin database.
+This will check that for the given contributor, `is_active=false` and that no more object (TripUpdate or RealTimeUpdate) is linked to that contributor in Kirin database.

 Those objects are progressively purged by automatic jobs configured in the settings file.